 Create a touch target area for the whole row and label.
 Check boxes and radio buttons have small visible areas.

 Use positive labels where possible.
 For example, use Show instead of Hide.

 Best practice for toggle switches

-Use terms that identify the state of the option, and not the action required to change the state.
-For example, "On" indicates the current state, while "Turn on" describes an action.
+Use terms that identify the state of the option, not the action required to change the state.
+For example, "On" indicates the current state, but "Turn on" describes an action.

 Use a slider to control settings with a wide range or to show a preview of the change (for settings like volume level or screen brightness).
-You can also use a slider for playing back media files.
+You can also use a slider for fast forwarding and rewinding media files.

-Users drag the slider from left to right, or double-tap the slider to jump to predefined increments.
+Users drag the slider from left to right, or double-tap it to jump to predefined increments.

-Combine sliders with images or strings that explain the context, such as the progress in a media file or the level of a filter that is being applied to a picture.
+Combine sliders with images or strings that explain the context, such as progress of a media file or the level of a filter that is being applied to a photo.